Liu Xiaobo, Chinese dissident and Nobel laureate, dies

 - He was sentenced to 11 years in prison in 2009 for his activism

-Liu had been suffering from liver cancer and died of multiple organ failure.

-In June, he was granted medical parole after being diagnosed with liver cancer in prison.
-The Beijing government refused to let him seek treatment overseas despite Liu's wishes and international pressure.
-Chinese authorities eventually allowed doctors from Germany and the United States to treat him.
+Beijing (CNN)International criticism of the Chinese government is mounting following the death of Nobel Peace Prize-winning human rights campaigner Liu Xiaobo on Thursday.

-Liu spent more than a decade behind bars in China for his advocacy of democracy, including taking part in the 1989 Tiananmen Square protests.
+Liu, who had spent more than a decade behind bars in China for his advocacy of political reform, including taking part in the 1989 Tiananmen Square protests that ended in a bloody crackdown, was serving a 11-year prison term for "inciting subversion of state power" when he was diagnosed with late-stage liver cancer in June this year.

-His most recent prison sentence stemmed from his co-authorship of Charter 08, a manifesto calling for political reform and human rights in China.
-Liu was convicted in December 2009 and received a surprisingly harsh 11-year prison term for "inciting subversion of state power."

-Judicial authorities in Shenyang, where Liu was being treated, said he was given emergency treatment beginning Monday after his condition continued to deteriorate.
+The Chinese government had refused to let him seek treatment overseas despite Liu's wishes and international pressure.
+His death, of multiple organ failure at the age of 61 Thursday evening, makes Liu the first Nobel Peace laureate to die in state custody since Carl von Ossietzky in Nazi Germany in 1938.

-Berit Reiss-Andersen, the chair of the Norwegian Nobel Committee -- which awards the Nobel Peace Prize -- said the Chinese government "bears a heavy responsibility for his premature death" and also accused the free world of ignoring his case.
+Berit Reiss-Andersen, the chair of the Norwegian Nobel Committee -- which awards the Nobel Peace Prize -- said the Chinese government "bears a heavy responsibility for his premature death."

-"It is a sad and disturbing fact that the representatives of the free world, who themselves hold democracy and human rights in high regard, are less willing to stand up for those rights for the benefit of others," she said in a statement.

 "We now have to come to terms with the fact that his chair will forever remain empty," Reiss-Andersen said.

-"At the same time it is our deep conviction that Liu Xiaobo will remain a powerful symbol for all who fight for freedom, democracy and a better world."
+"At the same time, it is our deep conviction that Liu Xiaobo will remain a powerful symbol for all who fight for freedom, democracy and a better world."

-The commissioner called on Chinese authorities to allow Liu's wife, Liu Xia, the right to travel.

-"Liu Xiaobo was the true embodiment of the democratic, non-violent ideals he so ardently advocated," Zeid said.
-"Despite the imprisonment and separation from the wife he adored that could have (fueled) anger and bitterness, Liu Xiaobo declared that he had no hatred for those who pursued and prosecuted him.
+Liu was first jailed for his role in the 1989 pro-democracy movement after the military crackdown in Beijing's Tiananmen Square -- and later for petitioning for political reform and co-writing a paper on policy toward Taiwan that was at odds with the government stance.

+His most recent conviction, in December 2009, stemmed from his co-authorship of Charter 08, a manifesto calling for political reform and human rights in China.

-Taiwanese President Tsai Ing-wen on her Facebook page called on China to help realize Liu's "Chinese dream" by implementing political reforms and allowing citizens "the natural right to democratic freedom."
+Taiwan's President Tsai Ing-wen, one of the few political leaders to openly call for Liu's freedom throughout her time in office, called on China to help realize Liu's "Chinese dream" by implementing political reforms and allowing citizens "the natural right to democratic freedom."

 The leader of the self-ruled island regarded by Beijing as a renegade province wrote that Liu "has no enemies, because democracy has no enemies."